Bond Counsel and Financial Advice

 The firm has a state-wide reputation as a leader in the area of bond counsel and special counsel services for school districts.
 We have assisted district's on numerous successful general obligation bond elections and other revenue raising programs for facilities.
 For example, our firm established one of the first Mello-Roos community facility districts in the State.
 Since that time, we have established Mello-Roos Districts in both populated areas as well as undeveloped areas planned for future development.
 In addition, we have established School Facility Improvement Districts (SFIDs) and other special districts organized for school funding purposes.

-Since 2006, our firm has been bond counsel for the issuance of more than 100 tax-exempt financings on behalf of school districts.
+Since 2006, attorneys in our firm have been bond counsel for the issuance of more than 150 tax exempt financings on behalf of school districts and other public entities.
 As a result of our direct knowledge of school districts and school boards, along with their operation, we have the ability to work closely with a district's staff and its board through each step in an election or bond issue.
 We regularly assist in formulating strategies and proposed finance and facility policies for board review.
 We also endeavor to make sure district staff are apprised of all procedures and requirements both prior to, and after the issuance of a bond.
 In addition, because of our extensive experience with the State's School Funding Program at OPSC and the Department of Education, we are capable of providing critical assistance to school districts in the acquisition of funds for needed school construction projects.
 Also in the area of voter approved financings for schools, we work extensively in the area of parcel tax elections, to meet school district non-facility financial needs.

 Certificate of Participation and Lease-Based Financing